 The Bridgwater College Cup will be awarded for the best exhibit in this class.
-2016 winner: Marilyn Prout

-MAKE an arrangement to include an imaginary bug and its surroundings.
+2017 winner: Pat Lodge

+816 MAKE a tree of life suitable for an exhibition by the RHS.
 Space allowed for the exhibit is 60cm x 60cm.
 Must include a minimum of 5 techniques, list to be supplied.

 Accessories may be used but fresh flowers and foliage must predominate.
 May be brought ready assembled.